Information Design With Large Language Models: Framing-Signaling Joint Optimization

 The $U^*(\mu)$ above tracks the sender's utility as a function of the receiver's prior belief $\mu$ under an optimal signaling scheme.
 It is worthwhile to compare $U^*(\mu)$ to the earlier function $U_{\pi}(\mu)$ introduced in Section \ref{sec:context_only_optimization} to capture the same quantity but with a fixed signaling scheme $\pi$.
 In contrast to the discontinuity of $U_{\pi}(\mu)$ shown in Proposition \ref{prop:fixed-scheme-discontinuous}, our following Theorem \ref{thrm:joint_continuous} (proof deferred to Appendix~\ref{proof:joint-continuous}) shows that once $\pi$ becomes part of the strategy space, the sender's optimal utility becomes continuous in the receiver's prior belief $\mu$.

-\begin{theorem}[Continuous sender utility] The sender's utility $U^*(\mu)$, as defined in Eq.~\eqref{equation:joint_lp}, is a locally Lipschitz continuous function of the induced receiver belief $\mu$ within the interior of the belief simplex $\Delta(\Omega)$. \end{theorem} \begin{proof}[Proof Sketch] The high-level idea is a sensitivity analysis for the linear program \eqref{equation:joint_lp}\eqref{eq:joint-lp-constraint}, where we want to show that the optimal objective $U^*(\mu)$ of the linear program cannot change a lot when the parameter $\mu$ is slightly perturbed.
+\begin{theorem}[Continuous sender utility] The sender's utility $U^*(\mu)$, defined in \eqref{equation:joint_lp}, is a locally Lipschitz continuous function of the induced receiver prior belief $\mu$ in the interior of the simplex $\Delta(\Omega)$. \end{theorem} \begin{proof}[Proof Sketch] The high-level idea is a sensitivity analysis for the linear program \eqref{equation:joint_lp}\eqref{eq:joint-lp-constraint}, whose variable is $\pi$ and parameter is $\mu$.
+We want to show that the optimal objective $U^*(\mu)$ cannot change a lot when the parameter $\mu$ is slightly perturbed.
 In particular, let $\pi^*_\mu$ be an optimal solution of the linear program when the parameter is $\mu$.
-We modify $\pi^*_\mu$ slightly to be another solution $\tilde \pi$ that satisfies the obedience constraint \eqref{eq:joint-lp-constraint} simultaneously for all parameters $\mu'$ that are close to $\mu$ (in particular, $\|\mu' - \mu \|_1 \le \eps)$.
+We modify $\pi^*_\mu$ slightly to be another solution $\tilde \pi$ that satisfies the obedience constraint \eqref{eq:joint-lp-constraint} simultaneously for all parameters $\mu'$ that are close to $\mu$ (in the sense of $\|\mu' - \mu \|_1 \le \eps)$.
 Such modification is possible due to the conditions that (1) every action $a\in\A$ of the receiver is strictly inducible by some belief; (2) $\mu(\omega) > 0$ for every $\omega \in \Omega$.
 Since the modification is small, the utility of $\tilde \pi$ is only slightly worse than the utility of $\pi^*_\mu$, which is $U^*(\mu)$.
-So, the optimal objective $U^*(\mu')$ for $\mu'$ cannot be too much worse than $U^*(\mu)$, which establishes the continuity of the $U^*(\cdot)$ function.
+So, the optimal objective $U^*(\mu')$ with parameter $\mu'$ cannot be too much worse than $U^*(\mu)$, which establishes the continuity of the $U^*(\cdot)$ function.
 See details in Appendix~\ref{proof:joint-continuous}. \end{proof}